 When we discussed using the three core elements of the Toulmin Model in our literature review, we focused on how they impacted the argument at the macro level.
 These elements, the Qualifier, the Backing, and the Rebuttal work on a more micro level to add nuance.

-The Qualifier and the Rebuttal have a similar function as both demonstrate recognition that one doesn’t always have full and perfect information from which to make their Claims.
+The Qualifier and the Rebuttal have a similar function.
+They both demonstrate recognition that one doesn’t always have full and perfect information from which to make their Claims.
 At this point, it is worth noting that honest argumentation assumes that one does not have all the information but has demonstrated a good-faith effort in obtaining the best and the most recent information available regarding the situation.
 However, in our writing it can be easy to slip into a more authoritative writing style that may unconsciously suggest we have all the information.
 The judicious use of qualifiers and rebuttals adds to the ethos of one’s argument by suggesting that one is a careful, unbiased thinker who has considered the possibility of other interpretations and/or situations where one’s findings may not be accurate.

 The Backing is the element least likely to be used in the Literature Review section of a dissertation or proposal.
 However, during your summaries of the research you have found, you may choose to provide an example mentioned by one of the scholars instead of a simple summary of the findings.
 For example, you may choose to say something like this: